-Recently I had the good fortune to stay with my family at both Thonga Beach Lodge, a beach resort in South Africa in Maputaland, and White Pearl Resorts, a Mozambique resort only 30-40km to north over the border.
+Recently I had the pleasure of staying with my family at both Thonga Beach Lodge, a beach resort in South Africa in Maputaland, and White Pearl Resorts, a Mozambique resort only 30-40km to north over the border.
 Firstly I must say that I enjoyed staying at both of these Southern Africa beach resorts but it’s important to note that they would suit quite different people.

 Thonga Beach Lodge